-TAMARIX NOA S.A.
+TAMARIX NOA S.L.

 Tamarix is a copper scrap recycler based near Bilbao, Spain.
-This company converts copper cable scrap into high quality copper granulates.
+This Company converts copper cable scrap into high quality copper granulates.
 This product is sold to the main copper pipes and plates producers mainly in Europe.
-Tamarix is acquired by BAGR at the end of November 2013 to add a second industrial base to the group and sustain the further diversification of products.
-With the proven competencies of BAGR, the objective in 2014 is to develop a successful and sustainable production at Tamarix.
+In 2014 the Company became the sole shareholder of Tamarix.